bilangpage/BiLangPage/README.md

 - ✓ Handle dynamic content loading seamlessly
 - ✓ Avoid interfering with interactive elements
 - ✓ Provide consistent translation placement across different pages

+## Support Universal Adapter

+For unsupported websites, enable Universal Adapter for translation, but the experience is not guaranteed.

 ## Installation